robotology/superquadric-grasp-demo/README.md

 Some useful options for the `superquadric-grasp` module are the following:
 - `lift_object`: available values: `on` / `off`.
 If you want the robot to test if the pose is good enough for lifting the object
 - `grasp`: available values: `on` / `off`.
 If you want the robot to perform the grasp by using tactile feedback.
 If `off` is selected, the robot just reaches the desired pose, without closing the hand
 - `visual_servoing`: available values: `on` / `off`.
 If you want to reach for the pose by using the markerless visual servoing and an accurate hand pose estimation (more information are available [here](https://github.com/robotology/visual-tracking-control)).
-(Currently, visual servoing is available only for the right hand),.
+(Currently, visual servoing is available only for the right hand).

 ## Documentation
 The online documentation of this module is available [here](http://robotology.github.com/icub-grasp-demo).